 Equipment Needed

 You probably have all the kitchen items needed to make the treats.
-Using dog paw cookie cutters makes them cute.
+Using dog paw cookie cutters makes them extra cute.

 How to Make Butternut Squash Dog Treats